emilerik/100daysofcode/README.md

 ---

+#### Day 96: 1:30 // new post

+Worked on the NewPost component today.
+Only front end stuff, like adding the dropdowns for the different categories and a comment text area.
+Had some troubles getting the dropdowns to look like I wanted - the functionality works, but it doesn't look as pretty as the Semantic UI design that I thought I implemented.

+Thinking of maybe adding a "New Post" button which pops a modal or something - not sure yet though.

+---

 #### Day 95: 2:00 // dropdowns and isSignedIn

 Added dropdowns for login and register, which I think works and looks great.